 - Chancery: commercial

 Gregory has consistently been ranked by Chambers & Partners as one of the leading juniors in commercial chancery matters.
-The 2020 edition describes him as a widely acknowledged expert in the field of commercial chancery, as well as “a quick thinker” and ”charming and a pleasure to work with”.
+The 2022 edition describes him as, “An extremely smart and thorough barrister” who “has a strong commercial sense, is exceptionally responsive and is someone who adapts quickly to changing client demands”.
 He was named Chancery Junior of the Year at the Chambers & Partners Bar Awards in 2017, having previously been shortlisted in 2013 and 2016.
-He acts in company, civil fraud and asset recovery, trusts, banking and finance, and insolvency claims, as well as a range of general commercial disputes.
+He acts in company, civil fraud and asset recovery, trusts, banking and finance, and insolvency claims, as well as a range of general commercial disputes

 - Company law

 Gregory is recommended by Chambers and Partners and the Legal 500 as a leading junior in the field of company law for his considerable experience in company law litigation including shareholder disputes, derivative claims and petitions under section 994 of the Companies Act 2006 (and similar proceedings in offshore jurisdictions).
-Recent cases include successfully acting for the directors of Carlyle Capital Corporation in long-running proceedings brought by liquidators in Guernsey, and acting for the petitioning shareholder in a dispute relating to the ownership of Claridge’s, the Connaught and The Berkeley hotels (Re Coroin Ltd BCC 14, EWCA Civ 781).
+The 2022 editions describe him as “excellent in every way” and “undoubtedly a star of the junior company law bar”.
+Recent cases include successfully acting in long-running proceedings brought by liquidators in Guernsey, and in a shareholder dispute in Jersey.
 He also has particular experience in transfers of insurance business under Part VII of the Financial Services and Markets Act 2000.

 - Commercial dispute resolution